yWorks/yfiles-for-html-demos/demos/03-tutorial-application-features/tooltips/README.md

 # Tooltips

-This demo shows how to enable tooltips for graph items.
+This demo shows how to enable tooltips for graph items and how to customize them using CSS styling.

 See the sources for details.